-A TouchPad allows you to control the pointing device on the screen using your fingers.

-TIP: Use the left and right buttons on the TouchPad as you would use the corresponding buttons on an external mouse.

-NOTE: TouchPad gestures are not supported in all apps.
+- A TouchPad allows you to control the pointer on the screen using your fingers. - TIP: Use the left and right buttons on the TouchPad as you would use the corresponding buttons on a external mouse. - NOTE: TouchPad gestures are not supported in all apps.